halimacc/halimacc.github.io/source/_posts/2016-01-12-build-windows-shell.md

 Node version manager helps you manage and switch your Node version easily.
 I recommended [nvm-windows](https://github.com/coreybutler/nvm-windows) on windows, who will place a link of current version of Node at regular Node installation path and set environment variables for you automatically.

 ## ConEmu
-[ConEmu](https://github.com/Maximus5/ConEmu) supports multiple tabs of console, with plenty of configuration for customization(You can run any windows application in ConEmu, exactly).
+[ConEmu](https://github.com/Maximus5/ConEmu) supports multiple tabs of console, with plenty of configuration for customization(In fact, you can run any windows application in ConEmu).

 ## Taobao npm registry(In China)
 Within GFW, there may be problem while trying to install some packages.
 Use taobao npm registry:
 ```
 npm config set registry https://registry.npm.taobao.org
 ```
-ATTENTION: you must reconfigure npm after node version changing.
+ATTENTION: you must reconfigure npm after node version changed.

 - - - - - - - - - -
 ## Reference